 This section gives an overview of existing software architectures for service robots.
-Recently, a workshop during the 2004 conference on Intelligent Robots and Systems (IROS) tried to list the various research activities in the field of robotic middleware [1].
+Recently, a workshop during the 2004 conference on Intelligent Robots and Systems (IROS) tried to list the various research activities in the field of robotic middleware [3].
 In the following, some of these activities are discussed.
-Besides, further related research projects are stated.
+Besides, further related research projects are presented.

-The OROCOS project started in 2000 as a free software project due to the lack of reliable commercial robot control software [2].
-It is devided into two decoupled sub-projects: Open Realtime Control Services and Open Robot Control Software.
+The OROCOS project started in 2000 as a free software project due to the lack of reliable commercial robot control software [4].
+It is divided into two decoupled sub-projects: Open Real-time Control Services and Open Robot Control Software.
 The first one is a real-time software framework for applications for machine control.
 The second one is a set of libraries and an application framework including generic functionality mainly for manipulators.
 Support of mobile robots is still in its early stages.

-In 2004 the Orca project emerged from the OROCOS project [3].
-It adopts a component-based software engeneering approch using Ice1 for communication and the description of interfaces.
+In 2004 the Orca project emerged from the OROCOS project [5].
+It adopts a component-based software engineering approach using Ice^{1} for communication and the description of interfaces.
 The project's goals are to enable and to simplify software reuse and to provide a generic repository of components.
-The use of different middleware packages for inter-component communication is extensivly discussed on the project's home page.2 Beside writing custom middleware, the use of CORBA and XML-based technologies is compared to Ice.
+The use of different middleware packages for inter-component communication is extensively discussed on the project's home page.2 In Addition to writing custom middleware, the use of CORBA and XML-based technologies is compared to Ice.
 Orca is available for various operating systems and compiles natively.

-[4] introduces the Player/Stage project, a client-server framework to enable research in robot and sensor systems.
+[6] introduces the Player/Stage project, a client-server framework to enable research in robot and sensor systems.
 It provides a network interface to a variety of robot and sensor hardware and to multi-robot simulators.
 Multiple concurrent client connections to the servers are allowed.
 Client applications connect over TCP sockets.
-The project's server software and the simulators are limited to unix-like operating systems.
+The project's server software and the simulators are limited to Unix-like operating systems.

-In [5] MARIE is presented, a design tool for mobile and autonomous robot applications.
+In [7] MARIE is presented, a design tool for mobile and autonomous robot applications.
 It is mainly implemented in C++ and it uses the ADAPTIVE Communication Environment (ACE)3 for communication and process management.